vijay-infosec/CyberSec-Projects-/Linux Log Forwarding to Splunk/README.md

 Splunk-Log-Forwarding/
 │
-├── screenshots/ # (Optional) Images of config and results │
+├── screenshots/Images of config and results
+│
 ├── Configuring_Linux_to_Forward_Logs_to_Splunk.pdf # Full lab document
 │